camptocamp/c2cgeoportal/doc/integrator/install_application.rst

   * build the javascript and css resources into compressed files,

   * compile the translation files.

-Once the application is built and installed, you now have to create and populate the application tables, and directly set the version (details later):

-.. prompt:: bash

-    .build/venv/bin/alembic upgrade head
-    .build/venv/bin/alembic -c alembic_static.ini upgrade head

 Your application should be available at:
 ``http://<hostname>/<instanceid>``.